ZeinNoureddin/Weather-Forecast-LLM-Agent/readme.md

 ## Installation

-To run the program, first you need to install Ollama and then DeepSeek using the following commands (assuming a linux OS/WSL):
+To run the program, first you need to install Ollama and then DeepSeek using the following commands (assuming a Linux OS/WSL):
 ```bash
 curl -fsSL https://ollama.com/install.sh | sh
 ollama run deepseek-r1:8b